film is a movie film format, as was 35mm film. In the early days it was

 camera can then be done in subdued daylight.
 Don't forget to reset the

 counter, the film transport stops after 24 pictures.
 If the counter

 shows "0", the transport stops.

-Last we will have a look at a non-16mm cartridge, the famous Minox cartridge.
-It's for 8mm format on 9.25mm film.
+As we already talked about Minox, we will at last have a look at a non-16mm cartridge, the famous Minox cartridge.
+It's for 8mm format on 9.2 mm film.
 Here they are

 4 film boxes with cartridges, one is empty.

 They are similar to the Minolta cartridges, capstain driven.

 These are reloadable as well.
 You will need a film slitter to get 9.25mm film.

 In general: If you need a spool for your